 Sear the seasoned and coated venison cubes in the skillet and transfer to a Dutch oven or casserole.
 Saute the fresh mushrooms, if using.

 Combine the soups and the sauteed or canned drained mushrooms with the garlic powder, onion powder, and Worcestershire sauce.
 Pour over the venison.

 Cover the Dutch oven or casserole and bake for 3 to 4 hours, or until the venison is quite tender.

-- If you can't find beef noodle soup, substitute with French onion soup or a vegetable beef soup.
-Or use chicken noodle soup.
+- If you can't find beef noodle soup, substitute with French onion soup, a vegetable beef soup, or chicken noodle soup.